Henry O'Kane

 He was previously contracted to the Wests Tigers in the National Rugby League (NRL).

 Background

 O’Kane was born in Sydney, New South Wales, Australia.
 He is of Irish descent.
 He is the son of former New South Wales Waratahs hooker Kevin O'Kane.

 Playing career

-Club career

 O’Kane played for the Balmain Tigers.

-He played for the Western Suburbs Magpies in the 2022 NSW Cup.
+He played for the Western Suburbs Magpies and Newtown Jets in the 2022 NSW Cup.

+Toulouse Olympique

+On 11 December 2025 it was reported that he had signed for Toulouse Olympique in the Super League on a 1-year deal.

 International career

 In 2022 O’Kane was named in the Ireland squad for the 2021 Rugby League World Cup.